-Assessments whether contractual cash flows are solely payments of principal and interest
+Assessments whether contractual cash flows are solely payments of principal and interest b.
+Classification of financial assets (continued)

 For the purposes of this assessment, 'principal' is the fair value of the financial asset on initial recognition.
 'Interest' is the consideration for the time value of money, the credit and other basic lending risks associated with the principal amount outstanding during a particular period and other basic lending costs (e.g. liquidity risk and administrative costs), along with profit margin.